Raiyan1993/terraform/EKS-project-1/README.md

 kubectl proxy --port=80

-Note: Re-run "terraform apply" command incase of any failure., However, can terminate the execution if it stuck for a long time in coreDNS creation state or node gets joined the cluster.
+Note: Rerun the "terraform apply" command in case of any failure.
+However, you can terminate the execution if it remains stuck for an extended period during coreDNS creation or when a node joins the cluster.